MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-datasets/manage-cube-objects/retrieve-a-cube-definition.md

 This workflow sample demonstrates how to retrieve the definition of a cube with its filter in tokens format through the Modeling service.
 Unlike the first workflow, you want to enable the `showFilterTokens` parameter to retrieve the filter's definition in tokens format as well.

-Tokens are a semi-structured representation of MicroStrategy expression text that includes object references.
+Tokens are a semi-structured representation of Strategy expression text that includes object references.
 For example, let’s say a filter expression is `Revenue > Cost`.
 When the filter expression is represented as tokens, the text is broken down into pieces (tokens) with information about what these pieces represent in the metadata: `("Revenue", Revenue_ID)`, `(">", GreaterThan_ID)`, `("Cost", Cost_ID)`.

 A filter's "qualification" is presented in the following formats: